 How Much Does Lawn Aeration Cost?

-Annual lawn aeration encourages grass to develop strong, healthy roots by increasing access to air, water, and nutrients.
-Ranging from $75 to $193, with a national average of around $129, it’s a cost-effective way to ensure a lush, healthy lawn.
+Lawn aeration helps grass develop strong, healthy roots by increasing access to air, water, and nutrients.
+Lawn aeration costs between $100 and $350, with an average of $140, which makes it a cost-effective way to ensure a healthy lawn.

 Aerating the lawn often involves removing narrow plugs of soil to reduce soil compaction, which in turn allows grass roots to spread out, grow stronger, and improve the health of the lawn.
 Alternate aeration methods include poking holes in the lawn with spikes or applying an aeration liquid over the yard.
-According to HomeAdvisor, most landscape companies offer aeration services ranging from about $75 to $193 for a 10,000 square foot lawn, with $129 being the national average.
+According to Angi, most landscape companies offer aeration services ranging from about $100 to $350 for a 10,000-square-foot lawn, with $140 being the national average.
 The cost is small compared to other yard maintenance costs, such as installing a sprinkler system or having a tree removed, and aerating is one of the best ways to ensure a healthy lawn.

-Factors affecting lawn aeration cost include the size of the lawn—a lawn company may charge a base fee in addition to a square-footage price.
-At the low end, a small yard may run as little as $45 to aerate, while aerating a large lawn could run $370 or more.
+Factors affecting lawn aeration cost include the size of the lawn—a lawn aeration service may charge a base fee in addition to a square-footage price.
+At the low end, a small yard may run as little as $45 to aerate, while a large lawn could run $400 or more.

 How to Calculate Lawn Aeration Cost

-Several variables affect calculating the cost of aerating a lawn, and, in most cases, a rep from the lawn company will want to take a look at the property before quoting a price.
-You can opt to aerate the lawn yourself by either renting the equipment, buying it, or spraying on a liquid aerator product, but for many, it’s worthwhile to have a professional company come out and do it.
+Several variables affect calculating the cost of aerating a lawn, and in most cases, a rep from the lawn company will want to take a look at the property before quoting a price.
+It may be possible for a homeowner to aerate their lawn by renting the equipment, buying it, or spraying on a liquid aerator product, but for many, it’s worthwhile to have a professional company come out and do it.

-- To calculate an estimated cost for aeration, consider the size of the lawn first.
-Lawn aeration runs an average of about $0.05 per square foot.
-For an idea of how much a lawn company will charge for aerating your lawn, multiply the square feet of the lawn by the company’s price—call to get the exact amount.
-For example, if the lawn is 8,000 square feet, you can probably expect to pay between $72 and $160, based on average national square foot costs.
+- To calculate an estimated cost for aeration, homeowners will want to consider the size of the lawn first.
+Lawn aeration for a yard of less than 1,000 square feet runs an average of about $0.10 to $0.35 per square foot.
+The cost to aerate a larger property may be calculated per acre, often between $480 and $650.
+For an idea of how much a lawn company will charge for aerating a lawn, homeowners can multiply the square footage of the lawn by the company’s price—but they’ll want to call to get the exact amount.

-- Ask about set rates.
-Some landscape contractors offer flat rates for standard size yards, ranging from around $75 to $193 on average, depending on the company.
+- Homeowners are advised to ask about set rates.
+Some landscape contractors offer flat rates for standard-size yards, ranging from around $120 to $175 on average, depending on the company.
 A set rate will often apply if the landscaper knows the area and is familiar with the sizes of the yards in a specific development.

-- Find out if the company charges by the hour.
+- Homeowners can also find out if the company charges by the hour.
 Companies that charge by the hour will likely charge a minimum hourly fee, such as 2 hours, and then assess an hourly fee after that.
 A company is more likely to charge by the hour if the lawn is unique somehow—if it’s unusually steep or if other obstacles are present that might slow down the aeration process.
-Hourly rates average around $38 to $66 per hour.
+Hourly rates average around $40 to $70 per hour.

-- Factor in any additional services you may want to have done at the same time.
-Aeration is often done just before reseeding a lawn, and by having both services done at the same time, you may be able to ask for a package price that would be less than if you had each service performed individually.
+- It’s recommended that homeowners factor in any additional services that may need to be done at the same time.
+For example, aeration is often done just before reseeding a lawn.
+In some cases having both services done at the same time may make it possible to negotiate a package price that would be less than if each service was performed individually.

-- Consider travel time.
-For those living in rural areas without nearby professional lawn services, a company may have to travel from a neighboring community, and the company may charge a travel fee.
+- Finally, homeowners will want to consider travel time.
+For those living in rural areas without nearby professional lawn services, a company may have to travel from a neighboring community and charge a travel fee.

-With all the likely costs in hand, you’ll have a good idea of what lawn aeration will run.
+Having all of the likely costs in hand will provide homeowners with a good idea of how much lawn aeration will cost.

 Factors in Calculating Lawn Aeration Cost

-The cost of lawn aeration services can vary widely from community to community, depending on yard specifics and the community in which you live.
-In the hunt for low-cost solutions to lawn- care needs, consider the following factors that will likely affect the final cost.
+The cost of lawn aeration services can vary widely from community to community, depending on yard specifics and the community.
+In the hunt for low-cost solutions to lawn care needs, homeowners will want to consider the following factors that will likely affect the final cost.

 The larger the yard, in general, the lower the square-foot cost of aerating.
 Lawn companies will often calculate their square-foot charges in increments.
-For example, it may cost $0.02 per square foot to have the first 1,500 square feet of lawn aerated, and after that, the price may drop to $0.01 for the next 10,000 square feet.
-When it comes to massive yards—measured in acres—the overall cost will usually be quite a bit lower per square foot; expect to pay between $480 to $650 per acre for aeration.
+For example, it may cost $0.10 to $0.35 per square foot to have a lawn under 1,000 square feet aerated.
+That per-square-foot cost may decrease for a yard of 5,000 square feet.
+After that, the price may be charged as a flat rate for yards 10,000 square feet or larger.
+When it comes to massive yards—measured in acres—the overall cost will usually be quite a bit lower per square foot; homeowners can expect to pay between $480 and $650 per acre for aeration.

-Within the range of $75 to $193, core aeration sits at the top of the scale, while spike aeration runs approximately $82 because spike aerators are less expensive to buy and maintain.
-Liquid aeration is near the bottom of the range scale.
+Within the range of aeration costs, core aeration sits closer to the top of the scale at $200, while spike aeration runs approximately $85 because spike aerators are less expensive to buy and maintain.
+Liquid aeration is near the bottom of the range scale at $75.
 Liquid aeration can be combined with fertilizer treatments, however, which can raise the price.

 Pricing and Packages

-The cost of aeration can often be negotiated down by purchasing a package deal.
+The cost of aeration can often be negotiated down if a homeowner purchases a package deal.
 This might include buying a maintenance package that provides for fertilizing every other month, reseeding in the fall, and applying an herbicide in the spring.
 By packaging the different services together, some lawn care companies might offer a cut of up to 20 percent.
 However, this figure will vary depending on the company and the promotions and packages they might offer.

 Additional Costs and Considerations

-Even without buying a seasonal service package, you can save money by having the company perform an additional service on the same day they aerate.
+Even without buying a seasonal service package, it’s possible for homeowners to save money on lawn care costs by having the company perform an additional service on the same day they aerate.
 Lawn companies will often offer a discount price for two services done at the same time because their workers are already at the residence, so it’s more cost-effective for them to stay and perform another lawn treatment service.
-If the lawn needs any of the following services, having them done simultaneously will often save on individual service costs.
+If the lawn needs any of the following services, having them done simultaneously will often save homeowners money on individual service costs.

-Having the lawn fertilized costs $50 to $80 for a whole lawn, or $170 to $260 if combined with aeration.
-If you’re planning on having the yard fertilized anyway, you’ll save money by having both services performed at the same time.
+Having the lawn fertilized costs $50 to $80 for a whole lawn.
+If the yard is already going to be fertilized anyway, it will probably cost less to have aeration and fertilization performed at the same time.
 Applying fertilizer is often done immediately after aeration so the nutrients can seep into the holes in the lawn.

 Aeration and seeding also go hand in hand.
 In many regions, it’s standard practice to overseed a lawn after aeration—depending on climate—so reseeding is often combined with aeration.
-The average cost for overseeding and aeration for a 10,000 square foot lawn costs $200 to $325.
+The average cost to aerate and overseed a lawn is $100 to $160.
+Seeding a new lawn costs about the same as overseeding an existing one.

-While aeration will overcome some of the problems of thatch—the layer of dead organic material at soil level—if the thatch is thicker than 1/2 inch, it might be better to have it completely removed before aerating.
-Expect to pay an additional $10 to $20 per 1,000 square feet to have the lawn dethatched.
+While aeration will overcome some of the problems of thatch—the layer of dead organic material at soil level—if the thatch is thicker than 1/2 inch, it might be better for a homeowner to have it completely removed before aerating.
+Homeowners can expect to pay an additional $10 to $20 per 1,000 square feet to have the lawn dethatched.
 Dethatching is typically done prior to lawn aeration.

 Tree and Shrub Maintenance